 The patent market is heavily impacted by litigation.
 As a result, we may be required, by subpoena or otherwise, to participate in patent or other litigation proceedings related to our clients.
 Our participation in any such proceedings could require us to expend significant resources and could also be perceived as adverse to the interests of our clients or potential clients if we are required to disclose any information about our clients that we have gathered in the course of their memberships.
 These additional expenditures and potential disclosures could make it more difficult for us to attract new clients and retain existing clients, and our results of operations could be harmed.
-For example, on March 7, 2012, a lawsuit was filed against the Company and some of its clients (the "Defendants").
-The complaint alleges that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
-The plaintiff seeks unspecified monetary damages and injunctive relief.
-The Company is not currently able to determine whether there is a reasonable possibility that a loss will be incurred nor can it estimate the potential loss or range of the potential loss that may result from this litigation.
-We may incur significant costs in defending this claim and the result may not be favorable.
-An unfavorable outcome of this claim could result in proliferation of similar claims against us.
+We may incur significant costs in defending claims made against us and the result may not be favorable.
+An unfavorable outcome of any claim could result in proliferation of similar claims against us.
 The expense and disclosure associated with our involvement in litigation could have an adverse effect on our business, prospects, financial condition, operating results and cash flows.